remindmodel/remind/tutorials/10_DebuggingREMIND.md

 Alternativly, you can point to this file in the `path_gdx` column of `scenario_config_XYZ.csv`.
 If you want to compare the different gdx files produced by all iterations, specify `c_keep_iteration_gdxes = 1` in `main.gms` or the `scenario_config_XYZ.csv`.

-If the iterations are not sufficient to converge, you can run REMIND for more iterations by modifying `cm_iteration_max` in [`80_optimization/nash/datainput.gms`](../modules/80_optimization/nash/datainput.gms) and the set iteration in [`core/sets.gms`](../core/sets.gms), which by default only goes to 200.

 Once the debug run is finished you have access to a `full.lst` with extended logging.
 The tool `listinfes` will show you the infeasibilites which might be responsible for the run failing:

 ```bash